Rodemfr/meteovache_pi/README.md

 # MeteoVache plug-in for OpenCPN

-meteovache_pi is a small weather plug-in for OpenCPN.
+*MeteoVache* (a.k.a *meteovache_pi*) is a small weather plug-in for *OpenCPN*.
 It provides weather forecasts anywhere in the World as long as you have an Internet connection.

 ![Sample picture](files/meteovache_en_256.png)

 ## Description

-meteovache_pi provides weather forecasts based on the following meteorological models :
+*MeteoVache* provides weather forecasts based on the following meteorological models :

 - "Arome" : high resolution model (0.05°) from [Météo France](http://www.meteofrance.com) (Coverage : France)
 - "Arome Antilles" : high resolution model (0.05°) from [Météo France](http://www.meteofrance.com) (Coverage : Antilles)